famfigueiredo/github_repo/GSEA research notes - HEART.md

 #### Overall Interpretation

--

-  Upregulated Pathways

-  : The upregulated pathways in Atlantic salmon heart tissue are predominantly related to blood clotting (hemostasis), platelet activation, immune response (complement cascade), and various signaling pathways (GPCR signaling, insulin-like growth factor transport).
+Upregulated Pathways: The upregulated pathways in Atlantic salmon heart tissue are predominantly related to blood clotting (hemostasis), platelet activation, immune response (complement cascade), and various signaling pathways (GPCR signaling, insulin-like growth factor transport).
 This suggests an enhanced readiness for hemostasis, immune defense, and cellular communication, which are critical for maintaining cardiovascular function and responding to physiological stress or injury.

--

-  Downregulated Pathways

-  : The downregulated pathways are mainly involved in DNA repair and maintenance (chromosome maintenance, nucleotide excision repair, homologous recombination), cytoprotection (HMOX1), and lipid metabolism (triglyceride metabolism and catabolism).
+Downregulated Pathways: The downregulated pathways are mainly involved in DNA repair and maintenance (chromosome maintenance, nucleotide excision repair, homologous recombination), cytoprotection (HMOX1), and lipid metabolism (triglyceride metabolism and catabolism).
 This indicates a reduced capacity for DNA repair, potentially leading to genomic instability, and decreased lipid metabolism, which may affect energy balance and cellular health.

 This combination of upregulated and downregulated pathways provides a snapshot of the metabolic and regulatory state of the heart tissue, highlighting areas of increased activity in response to physiological demands and potential vulnerabilities in DNA repair and lipid metabolism.